As some of the greatest minds in human history have maintained, consciousness is primary and fundamental:

 That which gets experienced – the contents of awareness – is what you actually see, hear and so on.
 Chalmers refers to the contents of awareness as psychological consciousness.

 Ned Block calls it access consciousness, defining it is as the answer to the question: “What makes neuronal representations available for thought, decision, reporting and action?”
 (2003, 8).
 Thus access consciousness is the process which produces the contents of the sensorium, the neuronal representations of world and inner state, available for thought, decision, reporting and action.

 This is now well understood.
-This is the perceptual reality, as described in The Perceiving Subject.
+This is the perceptual reality, as described in The World Hologram.
 Awareness itself, the experiencing consciousness, he calls phenomenal consciousness.
 Here, the word consciousness is used exclusively to mean this experiencing consciousness, awareness itself.